Beyond real blow-up: Masuda detours and complex holonomy: Introduction: background and setup

 Exact 1-forms $\omega$ correspond to a complex version of Hamiltonian vector fields,

-with respect to the standard symplectic form $\Omega=dx\wedge dy$, as follows.
+with respect to the standard symplectic 2-form $\Omega=dx\wedge dy$, as follows.
 The standard definition of Hamiltonian vector fields $\mathbf{F}=\mathbf{F}^H$ associated to a Hamilton function $H$ and symplectic 2-forms $\Omega$ is

-see \cite{AM}.
+see \cite{AM, Lang}.
 Comparing with \eqref{omega}, \eqref{ODEfg} we obtain

-for the standard symplectic form $\Omega=dx\wedge dy$.
-Note how $0=\omega(\mathbf{F}^H)=dH\,\mathbf{F}^H$ implies that the complex Hamiltonian $H$ is constant along leaves of the foliation associated to \eqref{ODEfg}.
-In the polynomial case, this leads to algebraic leaves and the associated theory of compact Riemann surfaces.
+Note how $0=\omega(\mathbf{F}^H)=dH\,\mathbf{F}^H$ implies that the complex Hamiltonian $H$ is constant along leafs of the foliation associated to \eqref{ODEfg}.
+In the polynomial case, this leads to algebraic leafs and the associated theory of compact Riemann surfaces.
 See section \ref{Hamhom} for further discussion.

-Let us return to scalar multiples $1/\rho\cdot\mathbf{F}$ of given ODEs \eqref{ODEfg}.
-Local solutions at nonzero $\mathbf{F}$ describe local foliations, by the flow box theorem.
-The vector field $\mathbf{F}$ describes the field of tangents.
-We may interpret multiplication by an \emph{Euler multiplier} $\rho\neq0$ as a rescaling of complex time, as follows.
-Consider ODE \eqref{ODEF} for $1/\rho\, \mathbf{F}$, extended by the trivial ODE $\dot t=1$:
+Let us return to scalar multiples $1/\rho\cdot\mathbf{F}$ of given ODEs \eqref{ODEfg}; compare \eqref{ODErhoF0}.
+Local solutions at nonzero $\mathbf{F}$ describe local complex foliations, by the flow box theorem.
+The complex vector field $\mathbf{F}$ describes the field of tangents.
+We may interpret multiplication by an \emph{Euler multiplier} $\rho=\rho(\mathbf{x})\neq0$ as a rescaling of complex time, as follows.
+Consider ODE \eqref{ODEF} for $1/\rho\cdot \mathbf{F}$, extended by the trivial ODE $\dot t\!=\!1$:

-We have already noted invariance of the leaves and the foliation of the first equation, under such Euler multipliers.
+We have already noted invariance of the leafs, the foliation, and the Pfaffian kernel of the first equation, under such Euler multipliers.
 After multiplication of both sides by $\rho$, we introduce a new complex time variable $\tau$ such that $dt=\rho d\tau$.
-Denoting derivatives with respect to new time $\tau$ as $'=d/d\tau$, we obtain
+Denoting derivatives with respect to time $\tau$ as $'=d/d\tau$, we obtain